PRBonn/plant_pcd_segmenter/README.md

 ## Test
 - Execute ```make test_instances``` to evaluate the segmentation network

+## Data
+This approach has been tested on sugar beet and tree point clouds and has shown good performance.
+The data used in our paper is not publicly available at the moment but will be in the future.

 # Citation

 If you use this repo, please cite us :